huangJC0429/JinchengHuang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi~ I am a second-year PhD student at the Department of Computer Science and Engineering at the University of Electronic Science and Technology of China (UESTC), advised by Xiaofeng Zhu, and currently a visiting PhD student at SUTD, advised by Lei Feng.
 I worked as a research intern at Microsoft Research Asia (MSRA).
 I have been awarded the National Scholarship for Graduate Students and the Tencent Scholarship.

 I am currently working on trustworthy graph learning, with a focus on calibration.
 In the future, I plan to explore trustworthy outputs of LLMs and MLLMs.
 If you're interested, feel free to contact me via email.

 # 🤗 News

-- 2025.05: 🎉🎉🎉 One paper is accepted by ICML 2025.
+- *2025.05*: &nbsp;🎉🎉🎉 One paper is accepted by ICML 2025.
-- 2024.12: Invited to serve as an Area Chair for IJCNN'25.
+- *2024.12*: &nbsp; Invited to serve as an Area Chair for IJCNN'25.

 # 📖 Publications